VasileiaVagena/Diamond-Price-Prediction/README.md

 <p>&#8883; The dataset does not include any missing values.
 However diamonds with x, y ,z=0 or x, y, z >10 are outliers.</p>

-<p>&#8883; The dataset includes 3 categorical variable(cut, color and clarity).
-I used OrdinalEncoder to encode these categorical vairables.</p>
+<p>&#8883; The dataset includes 3 categorical variable (cut, color and clarity).
+I used OrdinalEncoder to encode these categorical variables.</p>

 <p>&#8883; I created a new feature called "volume", which is the multiplication of x, y and z.
 I removed the x, y, z columns and added a this new "volume" column to the dataset.</p>